IEntin/ClientServer/README.md

 "Diagnostics" shows details of all stages of business calculations for each request.

+To run tests:\
+'tests/runtests'\
+in the project root directory.

 =======
 ### Linux Client-Server
 Using bidirectional named pipes.\